Drew Pearson (journalist): Speaking out against Senator McCarthy

-In 1950, Pearson began the first in a series of columns attacking Senator Joseph McCarthy after McCarthy declared that he had a list of 205 people in the State Department that were members of the American Communist Party.
+In 1950, Pearson began the first of a series of columns attacking Senator Joseph McCarthy after McCarthy declared that he had a list of 205 people in the State Department who were members of the American Communist Party.
 Ironically, Pearson, through his associate Jack Anderson, had been using McCarthy as a confidential source for information on other politicians.
 Pearson used McCarthy's revelations in his columns with one exception – material on suspected Communists working in the U.S. government that McCarthy and his staff had uncovered.
-Over the next two months McCarthy made seven Senate speeches on Drew Pearson, calling for a "patriotic boycott" of his radio show which cost Pearson the sponsor of his radio show.
-Twelve newspapers cancelled their contract with Pearson.
+Over the next two months McCarthy made seven Senate speeches on Drew Pearson, calling for a "patriotic boycott" of his radio show which cost Pearson the sponsor of his program.
+Twelve newspapers also cancelled their contracts with Pearson.

-In response, Senator McCarthy referred to Pearson's one-time assistant David Karr, born Katz, as "Pearson's 'KGB controller' and charged that 'Pearson's all-important job, which he did for the Party without fail, under the direction of David Karr, was to lead the character assassination of an man who was a threat to international communism.
+In response, Senator McCarthy referred to Pearson's one-time assistant David Karr, born Katz, as "Pearson's 'KGB controller' and charged that 'Pearson's all-important job, which he did for the Party without fail, under the direction of David Karr, was to lead the character assassination of an man who was a threat to international communism."
 Karr had been exposed by the House Un-American Activities Committee in 1943 as having worked for two years on the staff of the Communist newspaper The Daily Worker.
 In response, Pearson claimed that Karr had only joined the Daily Worker because he had wanted to get into baseball games for free.
 Karr ostensibly covered home Yankee games for the Daily Worker, a paper not known for its sports readership, but his other activities remained unknown at the time.
 Years later, however, the release of the FBI's Venona decrypt of June 1944 revealed that Karr was an informational source for the NKVD.
 Another member of Pearson's staff, Andrew Older, along with his wife, was identified in 1951 as a Communist Party member in testimony before the Senate Internal Security Subcommittee.
 Older's sister, Julia Older, was also suspected of having spied for the Soviet Union.

-In December 1950 McCarthy and Pearson were involved in a public brawl at the Sulgrave Club in Washington, D.C.
-Pearson later sued McCarthy for injuries he allegedly received in the fight, which Pearson stated resulted from being "grabbed by the neck and kicked in the groin."
+In December 1950 McCarthy and Pearson were involved in a physical altercation at the Sulgrave Club in Washington, D.C.
+Pearson later sued McCarthy for injuries he allegedly suffered in the altercation, which Pearson stated resulted from being "grabbed by the neck and kicked in the groin."
 The following month, McCarthy delivered a speech in the Senate in which he referred to Pearson as a "communist tool".

-In October, 1953, Senator McCarthy began investigating communist infiltration into the military.
+In October 1953, Senator McCarthy began investigating communist infiltration into the military.
 McCarthy's attempts to discredit Robert Stevens, the Secretary of the Army, infuriated President Dwight Eisenhower, who instructed the Department of the Army to release information detrimental to McCarthy to journalists who were known to be opposed to him.
 On December 15, 1952, Pearson, working with Eisenhower's staff, published a column using the information on McCarthy, dealing him a significant blow.